 Since cash-in-lieu-of-benefits payments are taxable, they must be included in the recipient’s W-2 taxable wages.

-If you’re an applicable large employer, your group health plan must satisfy the ACA’s “affordability” standard, which is 9.78% for 2020.
-This means that for the 2020 plan year, an employee’s share for self-only coverage cannot exceed 9.78% of his or her household income.
+If you’re an applicable large employer, your group health plan must satisfy the ACA’s “affordability” standard, which was 9.61% for 2022, and is 9.12% for 2023.
+This means that for the benefits plan year, an employee’s cost share for self-only insurance coverage cannot exceed that percentage of his or her household income.

 As an ALE, you can offer “opt out” cash payments to employees who decline group health coverage, but these opt-out payments must be included in your “affordability” calculation —unless the arrangement is considered an “eligible opt-out arrangement.”